sha256feng/mldl-md-dynamics/README.md

 # Machine learning/deep learning in molecular dynamics
 A repository of update in molecular dynamics field by recent progress in machine learning and deep learning.
+Those efforts are cast into the following categories:
+1. Learn the force field or molecular interactions;
+2. Enhanced sampling methods;
+3. Learn the collective variable to bias enhanced sampling;
+4. Capture the dynamics of the molecular system;
+5. Map between all atoms and coarse grain;

+### 4. Capture the dynamics of the molecular system

 [Equivariant Hamiltonian Flows](https://arxiv.org/abs/1909.13739)
 Danilo Jimenez Rezende, Sébastien Racanière, Irina Higgins, Peter Toth.